FREQUENTLY ASKED QUESTIONS

 Due diligence reporting for building owners and prospective owners; detailing significant risk and compliance issues, together with recommendations to achieve compliance.

-existing building maintenance regimes and provision of recommendations to ensure compliance with legislation and risk minimisation.
+Advice on compliance with essential services maintenance legislation, including the review of existing building maintenance regimes and provision of recommendations to ensure compliance with legislation and risk minimisation.

 Inspection of existing buildings including the identification of key areas of compliance risk, together with recommendations to achieve compliance.